For approved readers

 EmailRead inbox, draft replies in my voiceDaily review, drafting responses

-CalendarSee my meetings across all calendarsMorning briefing
+CalendarSee my meetings across all calendarsMeeting prep

 Cloud driveRead documents shared with meResearch, due diligence